kartverket/github-workflows/README.md

 Runs diff of kubernetes manifests

-This worklfow will post a comment in the RP showing the diff of each file in a [git-diff](https://git-scm.com/docs/git-diff) format.
+This workflow will post a comment in the PR showing the diff of each file in a [git-diff](https://git-scm.com/docs/git-diff) format.
-File-changes in `*-prod/` folders will be highlighted with a warning in a separate comment for visibility.
+File changes in `*-prod/` folders will be highlighted with a warning in a separate comment for visibility.
 Uses `skipctl` under the hood.
 For more info see the [`skipctl` documentation](https://github.com/kartverket/skipctl/).

 ### Features